jadhosn/jadhosn.github.io/_posts/2018-10-07-azure-db-installation.markdown

 ![Image 8](../../images/posts/1/db8.png)

-###Configure Azure firewall for external database client tools (SSMS, Azure data studio ...)
+C. Configure Azure firewall for external database client tools (SSMS, Azure data studio ...)
 * Go back to all resources, and click on your **server** sql-test-medium
 ![Image 9](../../images/posts/1/db9.png)
 * Go to Firewal and virtual network